mobile app bar

 NASCAR Cup Series driver Daniel Suarez (99) during practice for the Daytona 500 at Daytona International Speedway.

-Trackhouse Racing made a strong breakthrough in 2022, their second year in the Cup Series.
-Ross Chastain joined and finished the season in P2 with two wins, while their first driver, Daniel Suarez, wrapped up his sophomore year with the team in P10.
-However, the momentum has since cooled.
+Trackhouse Racing had made a breakthrough in 2022, its second year in the Cup Series.
+Ross Chastain joined the team and finished the season in second place with two wins, while their first driver, Daniel Suarez, wrapped up his sophomore year with the team in P10.
+However, they have lost momentum since then.

-Reflecting on the 11 starts of the season, Suarez commented, “On Sunday[s] we are able to get better because we maximize things in our car.
+“On Sunday[s] we are able to get better because we maximize things in our car.
 Last week in Texas, after all the fuel wreck, it’s tricky.
-Yes, we finished in the top-10, but really, how good we were, like, Ross finished second.
-I think he did an amazing job on every single restart in the last five.”
+Yes, we finished in the top 10, but really, how good we were, like, Ross finished second.
+I think he did an amazing job on every single restart in the last five,” Suarez reflected on the 11 starts of the season.

 Post Edited By:Abhishek Ramesh